top of page

 The Joy That Makes Your Heart Dance

-This poem is about my great niece Cassady a girl who radiates joy and energy everywhere she goes.
+This poem is about my great niece, Cassady, a girl who radiates joy and energy everywhere she goes.
 From the moment she could walk, she danced.
-I remember visiting and she’d turn on music and just sing and twirl, carefree and full of life.
+I remember visiting, and she’d turn on the music, sing, and twirl, carefree and full of life.

 Dancing in the Field